scaleoutsean/eseries-perf-analyzer/README.md

 - Disentangle E-Series Collector from the rest of EPA and make it easy to run it anywhere (shell, Docker/Docker Compose, Kubernetes, Nomad)
 - Remove SANtricity Web Services Proxy (WSP) dependency from Collector and remove WSP from EPA, so that one collector container or script captures data for one and only one E-Series array

-In terms of services, collectors collects metrics from E-Series and sends them to InfluxDB. dbmanager doesn't do much at this time - it periodically sends array names as folder tags to InfluxdDB.
+In terms of services, collectors collects metrics from E-Series and sends them to InfluxDB.

 ![E-Series Performance Analyzer](/images/epa-eseries-perf-analyzer.png)